If you have come to Sweden because of family ties and are treated badly

 - If the relationship has ended mainly because of serious or repeated incidents of degrading treatment.
 The relationship must have been of a serious, long-term, nature.
 It must appear likely that incidents of degrading treatment have taken place.
 To show that degrading treatment has occurred, it may help to refer to police reports, doctors' or medical certificates, and certificates from the social services and shelters.

-If you need emergency help from the police, call 112 and ask to speak to the police.
+If you need emergency help, call 112 and ask to speak to the police.
 If you wish to speak to the police, but there is no emergency, call 114 14.
-Please see also the police home page.